teddyyy/libnss-real-me/README.md

 ==============

-The libnss-real-me name service switch module resolves the name "real.me" to the IP address for connecting to the Internet.
+The libnss-real-me name service switch module resolves the name "realme.localhost" to the IP address for connecting to the Internet.

 install
 --------------